Financial Aid Contact Information

 All Federal Pell Grant funds will be disbursed to the student accounts as follows: the first disbursement is on the first day of class and the second disbursement is distributed after the student has successfully completed half of the program, providing the student is passing SAP.

 Title IV Funding Completion Policy

 To successfully complete a program eligible for Title IV funding a student must maintain a 2.0 grade point average and complete the program in a specified time frame.
 The time frame is mandated at 1.5 times the published program length.
-LWTs’ program eligible for Title IV funding is the 480 Hour Combination Welder I Program and the maximum allowable time to complete the course based on attendance would be 720 hours or 18 weeks.
+The maximum allowable time to complete the 480 Hour Combination Welder I Program is 720 Hours or 18 weeks.
+The maximum allowable time to complete the 640 Hour Combination Welder II Program is 960 Hours or 24 weeks.

 Return of Title IV Funds Policy